 Design and creative computer skills

-Companies are always on the lookout for talented candidates who can bring their brands to life and give them the visual edge in the marketplace.
+Companies are always looking for talented candidates who can bring their brands to life and give them a visual edge in the marketplace.

 Here are some of the most common software skills to list on a graphic design resume or a resume in another creative industry: